-A flood certificate may also identify land as 'minimal risk flood prone land' where only minimal impacts are anticipated.
+A flood certificate may also identify land as 'minimal risk flood prone land' where only minimal impacts are anticipated, or as 'flood prone land subject to further investigation' when Council does not hold detailed flood information.
 The requirements that apply to these categories are detailed in this Part.